 1) Foundation Supplements

 These are my staple supplements that I take all year round for optimal health.
 I recommend these to everyone, regardless of whether they are an avid fitness enthusiast or not.
 The “foundation supplements” include vitamins, minerals, fish oils, and probiotics.
-If you’re deficient in any of
+If you’re deficient in any of these, then your body will fight to maintain optimal health.

 There is a subcategory here that I’ll call “Foundation B”.
 Here I include a high quality protein powder and digestive enzymes.
 Most people don’t (or find it hard to) get enough protein and/or feedings into their daily meal plan.
 Given that protein is the most important macro-nutrient of the three, I consider protein powders a necessity for most people.
 But if you can get all of your protein needs met through real food, great!
 As far as enzymes, anytime you can help breakdown and absorb the nutrients you take in, the better.
 So they go in this sub-category too.